sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ---------------

-This document details the core principles overarching sbt's design and code style.
-Sbt's core principles can be stated quite simply:
+This document details the core principles overarching sbt's design and code style. sbt's core principles can be stated quite simply:

 1. Everything should have a `Type`, enforced as much as is practical.
 2. Dependencies should be **explicit**.